The electromagnetic field equations for moving media

-where, as usual, the electric displacement vector $D=\varepsilon _{0}E+P$ and the magnetic field intensity vector $H=(1/\mu _{0})B-M$ are introduced.
-The decomposition (\ref{h1}) was first introduced by Minkowski, equation (56) section 11.6 in [1].
-Notice that Minkowski dealt only with bulk velocity vector of the medium $u$; in both his equations (55) (our equation ( \ref{E2}) but with $v=u$) and (56) (our equation (\ref{h1})) the vector $w$ (our $u$) appears.
-The same treatment with the decomposition of $\mathcal{H}$ and consequently with only one velocity, the velocity $u$, is used in the latter textbooks, e.g., [10], and papers, e.g., [11].
-However, in general, $ u\neq v$, e.g., the observers are at rest in the laboratory frame ($ v=c\gamma _{0}$) in which the considered medium is moving with velocity $u$ ( $u\neq c\gamma _{0}$).
-Therefore, we continue with an alternative approach which deals with two different velocity vectors $v$ and $u$, i.e., with equations (\ref{E2}) and (\ref{M1}).
+The decomposition (\ref{h1}) was first introduced by Minkowski, Eq.
+(56) Sec.
+11.6, [1].
+Notice that Minkowski dealt only with bulk velocity vector of the medium $u$; in both his Eqs.
+(55) (our Eq. (\ref{E2}) but with $v=u$) and (56) (our Eq. (\ref{h1})) the vector $w$ (our $u$) appears.
+The same treatment with the decomposition of $\mathcal{H}$ and consequently with only one velocity, the velocity $u$, is used in several textbooks, e.g., [12], and papers, e.g., [13, 14].
+However, in general, $u\neq v$, e.g., the observers are at rest in the laboratory frame ($v=c\gamma _{0}$) in which the considered medium is moving with velocity $u$ ($u\neq c\gamma _{0}$).
+Therefore, we continue with an alternative approach which deals with two different velocity vectors $v$ and $u$, i.e., with Eqs. (\ref{E2}) and (\ref {M1}).